 Just unpeel the banana, wrap it in tin foil, and place them in some hot coals.
 You'll get a soft, gooey banana to enjoy.
 You can liven it up even more by cutting the banana lengthways down the middle and filling it with chocolate, marshmallow, or any other sweet treats you love (just remember you'll be making them a little less healthy!).

 Camping food hacks aren't limited to a great breakfast or delicious sweet treats.
-In fact, we've got some masterful dinner ideas that will make your camp cooking restaurant-worthy!
+In fact, we've got some masterful healthy camping meals that will make your camp cooking restaurant-worthy!

 Campfire sausages are a classic addition to any camp outing.
 If you are looking to be a little more adventurous than just skewering some meat over the fire, these easy gourmet sausages can be ready in no time.